pepega007xd/slplugin/bp/main.typ

 === Doubly Linked Lists

 The abstraction of DLS lists is done similarly, except the conditions needed for abstraction are slightly different.
-For abstracting $dls(bound: 2, x, f0, nil, f1) * dls(bound: 2, f1, y, f0, nil)$ into $ dls(bound: 3, x, y, nil, nil)$, the following conditions must hold:
+For abstracting $dls(bound: 2, x, f0, nil, f1) * dls(bound: 2, f1, y, f0, nil)$ into $dls(bound: 3, x, y, nil, nil)$, the following conditions must hold:

 - Either the first and the last allocated variable of both atoms must be the same (that signifies the lists have length at most one), or the last allocated variable of the first list (#f0) and the first allocated variable of the second list (#f1) must be logic variables unreachable from the rest of the formula, like in the SLS case.